Fluoride and your drinking water (F-)

 Declared a dental-decay preventative measure, Fluoride is added to the water supply that provides the tap water piped directly into your home that you and your family drink from every day.
 And the scary part is that you have no say in the matter, it is done involuntarily and the levels at which Fluoride is in the water are considered by many to be dangerous.

 The National Academy of Sciences reported that a condition called severe fluorosis, a disorder caused by the intake of too much fluoride, can occur at just 2 parts per million.
 Now take a second and think of how much water you drink, and how much you brush your teeth and you can start to get a sense of your own Fluoride exposure levels.
 The problem with water fluoridation is that it is in addition to all of the other sources of Fluoride we are exposed to on a daily basis.
-See the image below for some of the more common sources:

 The truth of the matter is that most of the water you drink does not even come into contact with your teeth.
 So the idea that it’s primary reason for being in the water supply is for tooth health appears to be mis-information, or according to some critics, propaganda.
 Fluoride as a topical treatment such as with toothpaste may be a good idea, however the inclusion of it in our drinking water does not make sense.